quantixed/IgorImageTools/README.md

 	- overlap between ch1 ch2
 - a line plot to show the number of spots detected for each channel and the number of spots which coincide.

+A randomised version is also used for comparison where no two timepoints match up to test for chance colocalisation.

+There is a fast version of this code called `FastColocAnalysis` which just makes the line plots and saves them as PDF.

 ### Montages.ipf

 Collection of procedures to arrange a TIFF stack into an m x n array, with specified grouting. *IP7 only*.
 Works on 8-bit images only.